auralius/CuffnCode/README.md

 - If powering from USB, beware ground noise from the host PC.
 A ferrite on the USB cable can help.

 ## Next-to-Do
-- 50/60 Hz notch filter (hum killer), currently there is a simple low pass filter at 59 Hz.
+- 50/60 Hz notch filter (hum killer).
 - PCB layouting.
 - Performance evaluations.